 Project name Improving Catering

 Project manager Johanna Korhonen, VP (Arts, Law and Social Sciences)

-Project sponsor ТВС
+Project sponsor TBC

 Date agreed TBC

 Agreed by TBC

-BETTER FOOD Aim: To offer a wider variety of food that reflects student feedback and is good value for money Objective(s): 1.
-Analyse the data collected by the Catering team regarding the Canteens from November 2016 to clarify the objectives COMPLETED 2.
-Collate a list of 10 specific recipes that have been suggested by students and voted to be included and present these to the Catering team IN PROGRESS 3.
-Conduct a recipe trial of these 10 recipes in the Cambridge Canteen for two weeks from 29 th January till 9 th February.
-NOT STARTED 4.
-Collect feedback with 1000 responses during the recipe trial to indicate which recipes students want to have permanently introduced, and to gain a better understanding of what students mean by 'good value for money' NOT STARTED
+BETTER FOOD Aim: To offer a wider variety of food that reflects student feedback and is good value for money Objective(s): Analyse the data collected by the Catering team regarding the Canteens from November 2016 to clarify the objectives COMPLETED Recipe suggestion website has been set up COMPLETED 3.
+Mal (designer) has started working on the comms material for the suggestion period IN PROGRESS 4.
+Recipe suggestion period dates: 13 th -24 th November Collate a list of 10 specific recipes that have been suggested by students and voted to be included and present these to the Catering team IN PROGRESS 5.
+Recipe trial dates: 29 th January - 9 th February Conduct a recipe trial of the selected 10 recipes in the Cambridge Canteen for two weeks IN PROGRESS 6.
+Collect feedback aiming for 1000 responses during the recipe trial to indicate which recipes students want to have permanently introduced, and to gain a better understanding of what students mean by 'good value for money' NOT STARTED